Cord Cutting Guides, News, and Reviews

 Here are a few of our favorite ways to stream the World Series:

-Stream the World Series for free with Hulu
+Stream the World Series for Free With Hulu

 The livestreaming arm of the popular on-demand streaming service Hulu is called Hulu + Live TV.
 It offers a livestream of FOX in select markets, which means you’ll be able to watch every single game of the World Series using Hulu + Live TV.

-Stream the World Series for free with fuboTV
+Stream the World Series for Free With fuboTV

-fuboTV was built with sports fans in mind.
+Streaming service fuboTV was built with sports fans in mind.
 It offers FOX, so it certainly lives up to its sports-centric reputation when the World Series is on.
 If you’d like to read more about what exactly a sports-focused streaming service looks like, check out our fuboTV review.

-Stream the World Series for free with Sling TV
+Stream the World Series for Free With Sling TV

 If you want to watch the World Series without cable, YouTube TV can help.
 Google’s live TV streaming service offers a livestream of FOX in select markets.
 YouTube TV has even sponsored the World Series the past few years.
 All in all, the coverage is pretty good, and so is YouTube TV’s app.